thoemmi/Solutionizer/readme.md

   - drag'n'drop
 - <strike>add option to add referened projects as "unloaded"</strike> Not possible.
 "Loaded" state is persisted in proprietary *.suo files.
 - Manual refresh of project repository
+- Including *.sln in project repository
+- multi-select tree view both in project repository and solution